What You Actually Miss Out On When You Work From Home

 ”

-When all our communication is planned and deliberate (sending an email, your boss phoning you to explain a new project), we miss out on "high bandwidth, non instrumental conversations" (aka general chit-chat), says Bernie Hogan, senior research fellow at Oxford University’s Internet Institute.
+When all our communication is planned and deliberate (sending an email, your boss phoning you to explain a new project), we miss out on "high bandwidth, non-instrumental conversations" (aka general chit-chat), says Bernie Hogan, a senior research fellow at Oxford University’s Internet Institute.

 "When you have these high bandwidth conversations that aren’t driven towards a goal, you end up learning a lot about another person," he explains, adding that some teams have tried to replicate environments that encourage these chats remotely.
 "Like just leaving the camera on and chatting when you feel like it, or other ways of simulating the virtual water cooler.
 But they don't work very well because a lot of people — for a lot of reasons — find online video conferencing to be tiring, and it makes people self-conscious."